-The lack of demand for the Heckel — aquarists want spectacularly colored strains and not wild fish — has contributed to the Heckel not being domesticated, which would have resulted in easier to breed fish generation after generation.
+The lack of demand for the Heckel in discus fish sales has contributed to the Heckel not being domesticated, which would have resulted in easier to breed fish generation after generation.
 The common angelfish was at one time as difficult to breed as the Heckel, but persistence and demand resulted in continued breeding.
 Today tank-raised angelfish are so easily spawned that even a novice can achieve success.
 Tank-raised angelfish are not demanding in terms of fish food, water conditions or even water temperature.
 We see a very changed situation when we compare domesticated angelfish to their wild counterparts, which like Heckel discus, are bred by pairing a wild male with a tank-raised female, who also forces the male to spawn.

 Shortly after the discovery of discus fish in Brazil, the presence of discus fish in Asia started to become popular.
-Fish keeps in Asia then attempted to breed the different strains of discus imported from Brazil to create the different strains strains of discus available today.
+Fish keeps in Asia then attempted to breed the different strains of discus imported from Brazil to create the different strains of discus on sale today.
 As of today, Brazil is the primary source of wild caught discus.
-Asia is the primary source of domestically bred discus.
+Asia is the primary source of domestically bred discus fishes for sale.
 Many domestic discus are also bred in the USA but not as much compared to Asia.
-Asia has many world known discus breeders more than the USA.
+Asia has many more world known discus fish breeders than the USA.